 Mulching Reduces How Often You Need to Water

 During summer, mulched beds can retain soil moisture 30 to 50 percent longer than unmulched beds.
 That translates directly into fewer watering sessions per week.
-Straw, wood chips, and shredded dried leaves all work effectively and are inexpensive.
+Straw, wood chips, and shredded dried leaves all work well and are inexpensive.

 Grouping Plants by Water Needs Makes Scheduling Easier